daniaalhayk/golf-ball-simulator/README.md

 ﻿# golf-ball-simulator
 <img width="1274" height="725" alt="Screenshot 2026-06-07 023002" src="https://github.com/user-attachments/assets/9b915a58-1a31-422f-a48c-b56aec9c46a1" />

-this project is a physically accurate simulation of a golf ball movement and kinematics. first there is simulation controls that changes the launch instances. first the simulation runs , then there will be a replay with a video control style that can show specific shots of the golf ball movement. there is a trail for the movement . there is also a Flight statistics that show statistics every single second .
+This project is a physically accurate golf‑ball simulation that models real‑world ball flight and kinematics.
+It includes an interactive control panel where you can adjust launch parameters such as swing speed, launch angle, backspin, sidespin, and environmental factors like wind speed and direction.

+After running a simulation, the system provides a replay mode with video‑style controls that let you review specific moments of the ball’s trajectory , as the specific statistics are saved for all the trail .
+A visual trail renderer highlights the full flight path, and a detailed flight statistics panel updates key metrics every second, including carry distance, height, lateral deviation, and more.